The Canadian Scoliosis Screening Coalition

 - Antonia Matamalas, Juan Bagó, Franciso Javier Sánchez, Pérez‑Grueso, Lucía Moreno‑Manzano, Javier Pizones, Carlos Villanueva1, Susana Núñez‑Pereira, Sleiman Haddad, Ferrán Pellisé Thirty years later: the lingering effects of adolescent idiopathic scoliosis surgery with third‑generation implants on quality of life Received: 3 September 2024 / Accepted: 21 December 2024 / Published online: 16 January 2025 © The Author(s), under exclusive licence to Scoliosis Research Society "...Conclusions Thirty years after surgery, AIS patients have more pain and worse physical functioning than their peers.
 However, the differences are not clinically relevant except for pain and physical activity.
 Further, on average, the former are in good clinical condition, although surgery has not normalized their lives...."

-- Kim HJ, Chang DG, Lenke LG, Pizones J, Castelein R, Trobisch PD, Watanabe K, Yang JH, Suh SW, Suk SI.
+we observed a decrease in postoperative success, as progression of the deformity was observed in most subgroups, and an increase in the revision and suspected broken tether rates.
+No additional patients had conversion to a posterior spinal fusion, which may indicate long-term survivorship....”
+Level of Evidence: Therapeutic Level III - Kim HJ, Chang DG, Lenke LG, Pizones J, Castelein R, Trobisch PD, Watanabe K, Yang JH, Suh SW, Suk SI.
 Rotational Changes Following Use of Direct Vertebral Rotation in Adolescent Idiopathic Scoliosis: A Long-Term Radiographic and Computed Tomography Evaluation.
 Spine (Phila Pa 1976).
 2024 Aug 1;49(15):1059-1068. doi: 10.1097/BRS.0000000000004869.
 Epub 2023 Nov 7.
-PMID: 37937448.
-“Conclusions.The rotation regression phenomenon in AV and rotation maintenance in distal EV were observed after DVR over an average 10-year follow-up.
+PMID: 37937448. “...Conclusions.The rotation regression phenomenon in AV and rotation maintenance in distal EV were observed after DVR over an average 10-year follow-up.
 These findings suggest that the DVR in the surgical treatment of AIS has a positive long-term effect on the stabilization of distal EV from the point of view of axial rotation.”
 Level of Evidence.
 4.

 - Gouzoulis MJ, Joo PY, Jeong S, Jabbouri SS, Moran J, Zhu JR, Grauer JN.
 A 10-year perspective on the question of whether surgeries for adolescent idiopathic scoliosis are "one and done"?
 Spine Deform.
 2024 Jul;12(4):903-908. doi: 10.1007/s43390-024-00858-3.
 Epub 2024 Mar 31.
-PMID: 38555557.
-“Conclusions: The current study of a large national AIS PSF population found 9.6% to undergo reoperation in the 10 years following their index operation....”
+PMID: 38555557. “...Conclusions: The current study of a large national AIS PSF population found 9.6% to undergo reoperation in the 10 years following their index operation....”

 - Ohashi M, Watanabe K, Hirano T, Hasegawa K, Tashi H, Makino T, Minato K, Sato M, Kawashima H. Neck and shoulder pain in thoracic adolescent idiopathic scoliosis 10 years after posterior spinal fusion.
 Eur Spine J. 2024 Jun;33(6):2522-2529. doi: 10.1007/s00586-024-08233-6.
 Epub 2024 Apr 4.
 PMID: 38573384.

 - Akazawa T, Kotani T, Sakuma T, Iijima Y, Torii Y, Ueno J, Yoshida A, Eguchi Y, Inage K, Matsuura Y, Suzuki T, Niki H, Ohtori S, Minami S. Long-term changes in bone mineral density following adolescent idiopathic scoliosis surgery: a minimum 34-year follow-up.
 Eur J Orthop Surg Traumatol.
 2024 Jan;34(1):425-431. doi: 10.1007/s00590-023-03678-9.
 Epub 2023 Aug 11.
-PMID: 37566138.
-"Conclusion: Significant reductions in BMD and an increased prevalence of osteopenia and osteoporosis were observed in middle-aged female AIS patients who had undergone spinal fusion.
+PMID: 37566138. "...Conclusion: Significant reductions in BMD and an increased prevalence of osteopenia and osteoporosis were observed in middle-aged female AIS patients who had undergone spinal fusion.
 The decline in Z-scores in patients with AIS suggested that there was an accelerated loss of BMD compared with the general population.(note: this could be true of all patients with AIS, fused or not)

 - Çetinkaya İ, Kuru Çolak T, Korkmaz MF, Aydoğan M. The effect of spinal range of motion on functional balance, quality of life, and perception of appearance in adolescent idiopathic scoliosis after posterior spinal fusion surgery.
 Ir J Med Sci.
 2024 Jun;193(3):1307-1312. doi: 10.1007/s11845-023-03563-8.
 Epub 2023 Nov 9.
 PMID: 37943401. ”...Postoperative spinal limitation of motion adversely affected functional balance, quality of life, and perception of appearance.
 We believe that comprehensive rehabilitation approaches that improve postoperative range of motion and increase functionality are important for optimal postoperative recovery.”